Daryle Lamonica: Career statistics

+Regular season

 After football

 In later years, he hosted a national fishing show on Fox Sports Net called Outdoors with the Pros.

 In 2013, Football Nation named Lamonica the 67th best quarterback since the 1970 merger.
 The Professional Football Researchers Association named Lamonica to their Hall of Very Good Class of 2013.

 On April 21, 2022, he died at the age of 80 in his sleep at his home in Fresno, California.